 Your child should have their first immunisations at 8 weeks (6 in 1 vaccine (1st), Rotavirus & Men B(1st)), at 12 weeks (6 in 1 vaccine (2nd), Pneumococcal, Rotavirus) (2nd) and 16 weeks (6 in 1 vaccine (3rd), Med B (2nd).
 The 6 in 1 vaccine protects against Diphtheria, Polio, Hepatitis B, Tetanus, Pertussis (Whooping Cough) and Haemophilus influenzae type B (Hib).
 Other immunisations are given at around 1 year, then at 3 years 4 months and later, as a teenager.
 With some immunisations, a booster (or top-up) dose is necessary to build up your child’s immunity.

-Since September 2006, every child starting their routine immunisations at two months of age is offered the pneumococcal vaccine.
+The pneumococcal vaccine is part of the routine UK childhood immunisation schedule.
 The Pneumococcal infection can cause very serious illnesses such as meningitis and pneumonia as well as being one of the most common bacterial causes of ear infections.
 Your doctor's surgery or health centre is likely to run a special immunisation clinic and you will be sent an appointment card when it is time for your baby to be vaccinated.

 If you are pregnant, you will be offered a vaccine (for whooping cough) during pregnancy (typically around 16-32 weeks) to help protect your baby in their first weeks of life.